ThoughtWorks-SEA/developer-training/docs/backend/postgresql/jwt-quick-start.md

 For your tests and your code to be able to find the `JWT_SECRET_KEY`, you can load the environment variables using `dotenv` in **app.js**.

+Place this line at the top of your app.js:

 ```js
 require("dotenv").config();
 ```